-Limitations of Real-World Data Analyses and of ARISTOPHANES: Real-world data have the potential to supplement randomized controlled trial data by providing additional information about how a medicine performs in routine medical practice.
+Limitations of Real-World Data Analyses: Real-world data have the potential to complement randomized controlled trial data by providing additional information about how a medicine performs in routine medical practice.
 Real-world data analyses have several limitations.
 For example, the source and type of data used may limit the generalizability of the results and of the endpoints.
 Observational real-world studies can only evaluate association and not causality.
-Due to these limitations, realworld data analyses cannot be used as stand-alone evidence to validate the efficacy and/or safety of a treatment.
+Due to these limitations, real-world data analyses are not used as stand-alone evidence to validate the efficacy and/or safety of a treatment.
 It is important to note that, at this time, there are no head-to-head clinical trials comparing direct oral anticoagulants.